 All children are restricted to the physical boundaries set by their teachers, which are different for each age group.
-There are a few outdoor safety rules that are taught and reinforced, listed in our Expectations (Rules) for Independent Play, included as a section of this handbook and posted on our website.
+There are a few outdoor safety rules that are taught and reinforced.
 For more information on safety and Choice Time, please see Appendix 1 regarding Independent Play.